HarshCasper/Rotten-Scripts/Python/pdf_reorder/README.md

 **Now About the script pdf_reorder_.py**

 * It takes path of the file as an Input.
-* Then it takes current page which is in the wrong order
+* Then it takes current page which is in the wrong order.
 * and the right page no. it should be on seperate values by a comma ',' and line by line.
   * Example:-

 	1,2
 	3,1
 	2,3